Caerind/VulkanTest/README.md

 # VulkanTest

-My first Vulkan application.
-Mainly for learning purposes
+My Vulkan playground !

+Mainly to learn and improve my skills using it.

 I made some steps to faster the learning of Vulkan :
 - Step 1 : Overview of Vulkan (by following the Vulkan Tutorial entirely)
 - Step 2 : Theory of Vulkan (by following the Vulkan Cookbook, chapters 1 to 9)
+- Step 3 : My Vulkan Wrapper
-- Step 3 : Practice of Vulkan (by following Vulkan Cookbook, chapters 11 & 12, and then Vulkan Examples by SaschaWillems)
+- Step 4 : Practice of Vulkan (by following Vulkan Cookbook, chapters 11 & 12, and then Vulkan Examples by SaschaWillems)
-- Step 4 : DOING WHAT I WANT
+- Step 5 : Add Vulkan to Numea Engine